sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 I observed that the hotel's direct online platform (official website), has the lowest Average Daily Rate (ADR) compared to other platforms.
 This can be attributed to the absence of a 10~25% commission fee that the hotel would otherwise pay to external booking platforms.
 However, the overall revenue and performance on the official website are not optimal.

-One strategy would be offering additional services, such as <ins>tickets for on-site facilities or creating bundled packages</ins> (e.g., providing two complimentary bottles of wine with a reservation made through the hotel's website) to enhance attractiveness of booking on official website.
+My strategy to enhance attractiveness of official website would be offering additional services, such as <ins>tickets for on-site facilities or creating bundled packages</ins> (e.g., providing two complimentary bottles of wine with a reservation made through the hotel's website).

 Note: Lowering prices on the official website is not recommended as the company may face the penalties from other booking platforms.